Olivia5k/piper/README.md

 * The configuration is completely centered on running other command lines as subprocesses.
 Whatever step is having troubles, you should be able to run the same command yourself.
-* The main interface is the command line.
+* The main interface is the command line, and there is completion!
 * It's lightweight and starts in less than a second.
 * It's distributed; all agents can recieve requests to build anything, and they will sort out which agent should execute what builds.
 The only central point